D7x8/Ducky-scripts-pico/README.md

 ### Disclaimer:

-Please do not use these scipts for any malicious purposes, this is only intended for use on your own property.
+Please do not use these scipts for any malicious purposes, this is for education purposes only is only intended for use on your own property.

 ### Also note: